Online Technical Questions

 Before you get started with your online coursework, you need to check a few things on your computer to make sure it is ready for online learning.
 The Internet browser is an important factor in making sure everything works during the semester.

-Canvas supports the last two versions of every browser release but it has been our experience that Google Chrome, Firefox, and Safari work the best in Canvas.
+Canvas supports the last two versions of every browser release but it has been our experience that Google Chrome and Firefox work the best in Canvas.

-We highly recommend updating to the newest version of whatever browser you are using as well as the most up-to-date Flash plug-in.
+We highly recommend updating to the newest version of whatever browser you are using.
 We recommend you do not use Edge or Internet Explorer.

 To use all the features of Canvas, it's required that you download the plug-ins necessary for your computer.
 If you just downloaded a new browser, you can skip this step, because the Internet browser should be up to date.
 If you already have one of the recommended browsers, it would be a good idea to make sure everything is current.
 Below is a list of plug-ins that you need.